VNGRD/quartz/content/notes/bluer than a butterfly.md

 “Of course it isn't,” she retorted.
 “It's just a little strange, don't you think?”
 Alphinaud couldn't help but agree, and nodded.

 Although the Scions would constantly bid Rune to take as much rest as he could at every opportunity, the Viera still would rise at the same time as the sun did - much to Y'shtola's chagrin in particular.
-Now knowing how much that particular habit of his seemed impossible to break, finding him dead asleep at noon certainly was strange.
+Knowing how much that particular habit of his seemed impossible to break, finding him dead asleep at noon certainly was strange.

 “Let's come back later to give him the pastries, then,” Alphinaud suggested.
 “Only the Twelve know how much rest he needs.”
 Alisaie nodded, and closed the door just as slowly as she opened it earlier with a soft *click.*

-If only they had known what was haunting Rune's heart just then.
-Or that he was awake the entire time.
+If only they had known that Rune was awake the entire time.
+Or what feeling was haunting him – and that he knew he was the only one throughout the universe to feel it.

 ---